 Some More Tourist Places to Visit in Coorg

-- Mandalpatti jeep safari – Mandalapatti is located 25 km from Madikeri, where you have to go through the thick forests of Pushpagiri.
-During the rainy season, its beauty is doubled by freshly bathed grass and wildflowers swinging with the breeze.
+- Mandalpatti Jeep Safari: Mandalapatti is located 25 km from Madikeri, where you have to go through the thick forests of Pushpagiri.
+Its beauty is doubled during the rainy season by freshly bathed grass and wildflowers swinging with the breeze.

-- Dubare Elephant Camp – Here you can see elephants bathed and play and if you want, you can also bathe elephants.
-It is 40 km from Talakaveri – Coorg.
-This is the place where the river Kaveri originated.
-The Kaveri River is one of the sacred rivers of the Sapta Indus rivers.
+- Talakaveri: It is 40 km from Coorg.
+This is the place where the river Kaveri originates.
+The Kaveri is one of the sacred rivers of the Sapta Indus rivers.

 Chocolate and Coffee Lovers’ Paradise